This document has expired. Please refer to the appropriate Program Delivery Instructions for current information.

 - The LMO exemption code is T13 in conjunction with R204(c) of the IRPR, “an agreement entered into by the Minister with a province or group of provinces under subsection 8(1) of the Act”.

-- Special program code: Officers are requested to use the NEW Special Program Code “WDP” (for working-age dependents of provincial TFW) in the Field Operations Support System (FOSS) or Global Case Management System (GCMS), on the dependent’s initial work permit and extensions for this pilot.
+- Special program code: Officers are requested to use the NEW Special Program Code “WDP,” (for working-age dependents of provincial TFW) in the Field Operations Support System (FOSS) or Global Case Management System (GCMS), on the dependent’s initial WP and extensions for this pilot.

-- The name and work permit number of the principal applicant related to the dependent is to be included in the remarks for cross-reference purposes using the following wording: “Dependent of client 1234-5678 Smith, John A, on WP U9012345678 valid to DDMMYYYY”.
+- The name and WP number of the principal applicant related to the dependent is to be included in the remarks for cross-reference purposes using the following wording: “Dependent of client 1234-5678 Smith, John A, on WP U9012345678 valid to DDMMYYYY”.

-- The dependent’s work permit should specify in the Province field and in the printed Conditions that it is only valid for work performed in the province of Alberta.
+- The dependent’s WP should specify in the Province field and in the printed conditions that it is only valid for work performed in the province of Ontario.

-- For any applications originating at a visa office, any coding, conditions and/or remarks not downloaded from GCMS must be entered into FOSS before generating the work permit.
+- For any applications originating at a visa office, any coding, conditions and/or remarks not downloaded from GCMS must be entered into FOSS before generating the WP.

 D) Duration and extensions

-- The duration of the work permit issued to the accompanying dependent cannot exceed the expiry date of the work permit of the principal applicant.
+The duration of the WP issued to the accompanying dependent cannot exceed the expiry date of the WP of the principal applicant.

-- Should the principal applicant’s work permit be extended, the work permit of the dependent can be similarly extended upon application.
+Should the principal applicant’s WP be extended, that of the dependent can be similarly extended upon application.

-This pilot is meant to consider whether or not facilitating the issuance of work permits to working-age dependents of skilled TFWs will make Alberta a more attractive destination for the principal applicants, thereby increasing the effectiveness of the TFW program in attracting international workers with in-demand skills.
+This pilot is meant to consider whether or not facilitating the issuance of WPs to working-age dependents of skilled TFWs will make Ontario a more attractive destination for the principal applicants, thereby increasing the effectiveness of the TFW program in attracting international workers with in-demand skills.